Physicist And Iconoclastic Thinker Freeman Dyson Dies At 96

 Freeman Dyson was known for groundbreaking work in physics and mathematics but his curiosity ranged far beyond those fields.

-"He never got a Ph.D.," says Robbert Dijkgraaf, director for the Institute for Advanced Studies in Princeton, N.J., where Dyson worked.
+"He never got a Ph.D.," says Robbert Dijkgraaf, director for the Institute for Advanced Study in Princeton, N.J., where Dyson worked.
 "He felt he was an eternal graduate student, and so he had a license to be interested in everything."

 Dyson was born in Crowthorne, England, in 1923.
 He studied physics and mathematics at Trinity College in Cambridge, where he worked with physicists including Paul Dirac and Arthur Eddington.
 During World War II, he was a civilian scientist with the Royal Air Force's Bomber Command.